pomoke/geatu/DESIGN.md

 This section also applies files unable to append xattr.

 ### `localhost` protection
-When a process bind to `localhost`, its security data are kept for check.
+When a process bind to `localhost`, its security data are kept.
-On connecting, the security tag of client will be matched against it.
+On connecting, the peer's credential will be checked.

-Administrator may choose to match ids, sensitivity level or/and Geatu tags.
+Administrator may choose to match ids, sensitivity level or/and Geatu tags (TODO).

-Localhost is `127.0.0.0/8` and `::1`.
+`localhost` refers to `127.0.0.0/8` and `::1`.

 ### Explicit rules
 This means storing paths (preferably with globs) and policys in global context.